LimePay/docs/Getting-Started.md

 ### 7.1 Utils
 * calculateVAT (**cardHoldeVATData**)
-When you initialize LimePayWeb you can get the vat/tax data (if any) for a payment.
+Once you initialize LimePayWeb you can get the vat/tax data (if any) for a payment.
+**Note!** When you create a new payment, VAT/TAX is not calculated, so you can use this method to calculate and show to your users the **TOTAL amount** they will be charged.

 ```javascript
 let cardHoldeVATData = {
     countryCode: "us", //required